 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 Drones are the male bees whose role is dwarfed by that of the female worker bees.
-Nonetheless, they play an important role of sustaining the colony’s lifeline.
-An understanding of the drone bee’s survival and wellbeing is a fundamental when raising successful honeybee colonies.
-Being able to recognize drone comb is an important for both new and experienced beekeepers.
+Nonetheless, they play an important role in sustaining the colony’s lifeline.
+An understanding of the drone bee’s survival and well-being is fundamental when raising successful honeybee colonies.
+Being able to recognize drone comb is important for both new and experienced beekeepers.

 About the Drone Honeybee

-The drone bee is the male honeybee.
-Drones are born from unfertilized eggs and have one of the shortest life spans when compared to the other types of honeybees.
-They are also the simplest to comprehend since their role is quite straightforward, that is, mate with the queen bee during what is referred to a “mating flight”.
+Drones are male honeybees born from unfertilized eggs.
+They have one of the shortest life spans when compared to the other types of honeybees.
+They are also the simplest to comprehend since their role is quite straightforward, that is, mate with the queen bee during what is referred to as a “mating flight”.

 The worker bees are bestowed with the responsibility of caring for the drone bees.
 Not all of the few drone bees born during summer and spring end up mating with the queen.
 This special role is reserved only for a select few drones.